Arturo Frondizi: Personal life and death

-Frondizi lost his daughter in 1976, and his wife in 1991.
-Living in seclusion in his Beruti Street apartment (in Buenos Aires' northside), Frondizi occasionally received political figures seeking advice.
+The Frondizis lost their daughter in 1976.
+The former president began to withdraw increasingly from Argentine politics after her death and that of his wife in 1991.
+Living in seclusion in his Beruti Street apartment in Buenos Aires' northside, Frondizi occasionally received political figures seeking advice.
+He made his last public appearance in 1983, after the return of democracy to Argentina, at the ceremony for the transfer of power to the newly elected President Raúl Alfonsín.

-On April 18, 1995, Arturo Frondizi died at the age of 86 at the Italian Hospital in the city of Buenos Aires for unknown causes.
-His death went so unnoticed that to this day it is very difficult to find out the exact cause of it.
-In 2019 his remains, which rested in the Recoleta Cemetery, were transferred to the Concepción del Uruguay.
+On April 18, 1995, Frondizi died of natural causes at the age of 86 at the Hospital Italiano in Buenos Aires.
+In 2019 his remains, which rested in the Recoleta Cemetery, were transferred to Concepción del Uruguay.